William Compton, 5th Marquess of Northampton: Early life

-Northampton was born at Castle Ashby, Northamptonshire, the second son of Admiral William Compton, 4th Marquess of Northampton, and his wife Eliza (née Elliot).
+Northampton was born at Castle Ashby, Northamptonshire, the second son of Admiral the 4th Marquess of Northampton, and his wife Eliza (née Elliot).

 His paternal grandparents were Spencer Compton, 2nd Marquess of Northampton and the former Margaret Douglas-Maclean-Clephane.
-His maternal grandparents were Adm.
-The Hon.
+His maternal grandparents were Adm. the Hon.
 Sir George Elliot (second son of Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto) and Eliza Cecilia Ness (youngest daughter of James Ness of Osgodby).

 He was educated at Eton College and Trinity College, Cambridge, where he graduated as B.A.
 He received the courtesy title of Earl Compton in 1887 on the death of his elder brother.

 Diplomatic and political career

 He served in the Diplomatic Service as Second Secretary to the British embassies in Paris, Rome and St Petersburg.
 He then served as Private Secretary to the Lord Lieutenant of Ireland, the Earl Cowper, between 1880 and 1882, and was elected to the House of Commons for Stratford-on-Avon in December 1885.
 He held this seat until July the following year and then sat for Barnsley from 1889 to 1897.
 In the latter year Northampton succeeded his father in the marquessate and entered the House of Lords.

 Northampton, who was a major landowner in Clerkenwell and north London, was elected a founder member of London County Council for Finsbury in 1889, then served as County Alderman from 1892 to 1895.
 He was J.P. for the counties of Warwickshire and Northamptonshire.

 Northampton was President of the British and Foreign Bible Society in 1902, and since this was a coronation year he presented the Coronation Bible to King Edward VII.
 From 1908 he was Honorary Colonel of the London Heavy Brigade of the Royal Garrison Artillery.

 He was later Special Envoy to Foreign Courts to announce the accession of King George V in 1910 and served as Lord Lieutenant of Warwickshire from 1912 to 1913.
-He was made a Knight of the Garter in 1908 and was also a Knight of Grace of the Order of St John of Jerusalem.
+He was appointed a Knight Companion of the Garter in 1908 and was also a Knight of Grace of the Order of St John of Jerusalem.